 The University of Toronto Faculty of Medicine strives for a safe and secure environment for postgraduate trainees in all training venues.

-All teaching sites, hospitals, and long-term care institutions are responsible for ensuring the safety and security of residents and fellows training in their facilities in compliance with their existing employee safety and security policies and procedures as well as the requirements outlined in the PAIRO-CAHO collective agreement.
+All teaching sites, hospitals, and long-term care institutions are responsible for ensuring the safety and security of traineesin their facilities in compliance with their existing employee safety and security policies and procedures as well as the requirements outlined in the PARO-CAHO collective agreement.
 The PGME Office will work with the Medical Education and Occupational Health Offices at these affiliated training sites to ensure adherence to these requirements.

 Locations without a formal health and safety policy or joint committee will be guided by the standards outlined in the Occupational Health and Safety Act.